When integrating Elvis 6 with Enterprise Server 10 in an Amazon AWS environment, load balancers can optionally be used.

 Note: Looking for similar information for Elvis 5?
 See: Integrating Elvis 5 in Enterprise Server 10 on AWS - Load balancer information.

 The information in this article can only be used when all of the following applies to your environment:

 - Elvis Server and Enterprise Server are set up in Amazon Web Services (AWS).

-- Elvis and Enterprise both have a load balancer set up; either the Elastic Load Balancer or the Application Load Balancer.
+- Elvis and Enterprise both have a load balancer set up; either the Classic Load Balancer or the Application Load Balancer.

 - The Elvis Server setup consists of multiple nodes.

 - The Enterprise Server setup consists of multiple Application Servers that are connected to one database.

 Note: Also refer to the comparison of Load Balancers from AWS.